 Thanks to these initiatives, over the past few years the cloud has become mainstream and IT systems managers are now convinced of its potential benefits.
 Nevertheless, its use was still very limited and measures that could facilitate its expansion are just starting to be implemented.

-On the 25th October 2017, EuroCloud France proposed 10 proposals to the French Government to make France the first #CloudNation.
+On 25 October 2017, EuroCloud France proposed 10 proposals to the French Government to make France the first #CloudNation.
 Based on these proposals, dozens of meetings were organized in the following months inside the French administration between the CIOs, and between the French administration and the French cloud ecosystem.
 As a result, cloud computing was recognized as one of the 4 pillars of the digital transformation of French public administration by the French government in June 2018.

 On the 4th July 2018, during the 3rd #CloudWeekParis, the French Minister of Digital Affairs announced a 3-step approach to drive the IT systems of all French administration into the cloud.
 Each IT investment will soon have to go for an “Internal Cloud”, a “Private Hosted Cloud”, or to the “Public Cloud”.
 The “doctrine” regarding the security requirements of the workloads and the financing model of cloud investments is to be published in early 2019, to help civil servants accelerate the move into the cloud.

 The road will remain long, and France still needs to catch up with countries which started the “Cloud First” move earlier .
 Hurdles are still not completely overcome, including reviewing the way OPEX (Operational Expenditures) may replace CAPEX (Capital Expenditure) in public accounting.
 The good news is that the initial experiences / proof-of-concepts of French public organizations have strongly demonstrated the advantages of this technology: agility, improved security, cost reduction, and increased capacity for innovation.